Last Updated: October 14, 2019

 Should you wish to opt-out of the use of information about the websites you visit in order to deliver targeted advertising to you using our “display” technology, you can do so using the opt-out tool on our website, at http://rubiconproject.com/privacy/consumer-online-profile-and-opt-out/.

 Additionally, you can opt-out by using any of the following three mechanisms.
-First, because we are a member of the NAI and adhere to the NAI’s code of conduct and mobile code of conduct, you can opt-out of targeted advertising by participating companies, including Rubicon Project, at http://www.networkadvertising.org/choices/.
+First, because we are a member of the NAI and adhere to the NAI’s Code of Conduct, you can opt-out of targeted advertising by participating companies, including Rubicon Project, at http://www.networkadvertising.org/choices/.
 Second, because we adhere to the Digital Advertising Alliance’s (“DAA”) Self-Regulatory Principles, you can visit the DAA’s opt-out page at http://www.aboutads.info/choices/.
 Third, for users located in the European Union, Rubicon Project also adheres to the Interactive Advertising Bureau of Europe’s Online Behavioral Advertising Framework.
 Accordingly, EU-based users can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.

 Please note that these opt-outs operate by placing a cookie on your device that is unique to the browser and device you use to opt-out.
 They may not function properly if you have configured your browser to reject certain cookies.
 If you change browsers or computers, or delete the cookies on your computer, you will need to opt-out again.
 You also can set your browser to notify you when a cookie is being set and to block most cookies, including ours.